 Taking advantage of Google merchant center is a must-have strategy for your eCommerce website.

 Resources to Learn More

 6. Google Ads

 Besides the visual ads, you should not forget about traditional Google search ads.

 Using the Google Ads platform, you can set up campaigns to show your ads on the Google search results for searches related to your target keywords.

-These are known as PPC campaigns and their advantage over other campaign types is that they can drive targeted traffic to a website.
+These are PPC campaigns, and their advantage over other campaign types is that they can drive targeted traffic to a website.

-You only pay for clicks to your ads and you can configure in detail when the ads should be displayed.
-You can specify specific countries, regions, devices, and a bunch of other options.
+You only pay for clicks to your ads and can configure in detail when the ads should be displayed.
+You can specify specific countries, regions, devices, and other options.

-The golden rule when running PPC ads is to monitor your results and increase your budget to a level that the ROI is positive.
+The golden rule when running PPC ads is to monitor your results and increase your budget to a level where the ROI is positive.

 Besides Google Ads, you can also try Bing Ads and show your ads on Bing and the Microsoft network.